Land Agent

 2023 OaSIS

 Land agents most often work in an outdoor field setting.
 They may spend a lot of time travelling in rural areas.
 They stay in motels, eat in restaurants, and work on their own for the most part.
-Senior land agents may spend more time in offices coordinating the activities of junior land agents.
+Permanent land agents may spend more time in offices coordinating the activities of interim land agents.
 They may respond to questions, such as concerns about project management on well or pipeline projects.
 They advise senior management on potential difficulties and benefits of development plans.

 Working hours vary depending on stakeholder availability.
 For example, landowners may only be able to attend early morning or late-night meetings during seeding and harvest times.
 Some land agents may be on call 7 days a week, depending on project needs.